PannagaS/pallet-detection-task/README.md

 ## Additional Notes

-As a side, it takes ~6-7 seconds for the image_processor node to load the best.engine model.
-To make sure the incoming images are not processed before the model is loaded I am delaying the execution of image_publisher node or playing the given ros bag.
-For this reason I am publishing a flag (True/False) if best.engine has been loaded yet.
-Depending on this flag, I then utilize model_ready_waiter node to subscribe to the topic and if the flag reads True, only then I am executing the remainder of the process in launch file.
+As a side, it takes ~6-7 seconds for the `image_processor` node to load the **best.engine** model.
+To make sure the incoming images are not processed before the model is loaded, I am delaying the execution of image_publisher node or playing the given ros bag.
+For this reason the `image_processor` node is also publishing a flag (True/False) to `model_ready` topic to check if best.engine has been loaded yet.
+Depending on the flag, I then utilize `model_ready_waiter` node to subscribe to the `model_ready` topic and see if the flag reads True.
+If it reads True, only then I am executing the remainder of the process in launch file.

-However, the above process is **redundant and unnecessary** when you are feeding live data.
+**However**, the above process is **redundant and unnecessary** when you are feeding live data.
 The start.sh script takes care of running the appropriate launch file depending on the arguments you pass.

 ## Contributor